frictionlessdata/datapackage/specs/fiscal-data-package.md

 As we will see, `measures` and `dimensions` are the two main properties of the `model` hash.

-[^why-olap]: We have chosen OLAP because OLAP is specfically designed for situations where there is one (or more) central numerical values and then various classifications of that data.
+[^why-olap]: We have chosen OLAP because OLAP is specifically designed for situations where there is one (or more) central numerical values and then various classifications of that data.
 Fiscal data has at its heart a single numeric concept: money.
 Hence the fit with OLAP.

-### Measures
+#### Measures

 Measures are numerical and define the columns in the source data which contain financial amounts.
 Each measure is represented by a key in the `measures` object.
 The object has the following structure: